prince-mishra/elasticsearch-cheatsheet/README.md

-## Upgrade elasticsearch from 1.x to 2.x
+## Upgrade elasticsearch from 1.x to 2.x (or ay generic cluster rolling upgrade)

 Only start the upgrade-process, if status is green! check with: